flairNLP/transformer-ranker/examples/03-advanced.md

 </details>

 ## Summary

-Here we explained how the transferability of language models is estimated.
+We explained how to estimate the transferability of language models.
-It requires to embed the dataset through a language model once and then score the embeddings using transferability metrics.
+The process involves embedding the dataset once through the model, then scoring the embeddings using transferability metrics.
-Choosing the estimator can be done by changing the 'estimator' parameter.
+You can choose the metric by setting the `estimator` parameter.
-These metrics are applicable for classification and regression tasks.

-To answer which layers' embeddings result in best rankings, we offer three methods for layer selection.
+The library offers three options for pooling embeddings from different layers using `layer_aggregator` parameter.
-The 'bestlayer' option is useful even when inspecting a single language model.
+The `layer_aggregator='bestlayer'` option is useful even when inspecting a single model.
-Given efficient implementation, we can quickly score each layer of a language model.
-This gives insights of how different layers separate the embeddings for your classification tasks.
+By quickly scoring each layer, it offers valuable insights into how well different layers separate embeddings for your classification tasks.